Bots And Your Brand

 A Little Background On Brett

 Brett Garfinkle is the co-founder and CEO of the measurement firm Sylo, a third party analytic source for social marketing.
-Who's joining us to discuss his over 25 years of experience in working in digital and influencer marketing.
+Recently, our CEO Stacy Jones sat down to talk Brett to discuss his over 25 years of experience in working in digital and influencer marketing.
 Brett is a media sales and strategy executive with extensive experience in driving revenue in both established and start-up organizations.

 He helped to pioneer the brand integration revenue model within the digital videos phase, has spent most of the last 5 years concentrating on social media video and influencer marketing and quite a bit of time working on establishing a third party standardized measurement source for influencers.